 My Main Page with Links to My Other Book Reviews

 1982 (H)

 Or was it 70 or 90 percent?
 Or perhaps 84.98 percent?
-Where's that whack on the side of the head when you really need it?
 Argues that a verbal paradox “clearly exposes the impotence of logical reasoning.”
-False cause claims and demands for impossible perfection and abound.
+False cause claims and demands for impossible perfection abound.
 Much of this book makes claims similar to this form: If no one ate, there would be no children with leukemia, no pollution, no crime, no wars, no anything bad.
 But then, there would be nothing good, either.
-Use your head.
 Don't buy this book.

+My Main Page with Links to My Other Book Reviews